HritikaPh/HritikaPh/README.md

 During my journey at PICT, I've delved into various technical domains, including web development, mobile application development, and UI/UX design.
 I've worked on exciting projects like "RENEGAN," a user-friendly police app 🚓, "PICTURE PICASSO," a client-side image converter 🎨, and "RECIPE FINDER," a platform for exploring diverse cuisines 🍲.

-I'm proficient in languages like C++, Python, and JavaScript, with experience in frameworks like Django and Flutter.
+I'm proficient in languages like C++, Java, and JavaScript, with experience in frameworks like Django and Flutter.
 My technical toolkit includes data structures and algorithms, MySQL, Git, and GitHub, among others.
 I excel at problem-solving, project coordination, and effective documentation 🛠️.

 Beyond academics, I've taken on leadership roles, teaching HTML, CSS, and JavaScript to fellow students and coordinating projects during major tech events 🎓.
 Additionally, I've earned recognition like winning at Impetus and Concepts 2024 🏆 and reaching the finals in the Rajasthan Police Hackathon 1.0 🚀.